Mike Reid (actor): Death

 Reid died in Marbella, Spain, on 29 July 2007, aged 67.
 A heavy smoker, he was suspected of having suffered a heart attack.
 Two weeks before he died, he had received a full medical examination and been given a clean bill of health.
 The 30 July 2007 EastEnders episode featured a dedication to him following the end credits.

 Reid's funeral was held on Tuesday 14 August 2007 at Little Easton Parish Church, Essex, and was attended by over 250 people, including his former EastEnders co-stars Pam St Clement, Sid Owen, Michael Greco, June Brown, Barbara Windsor, Sophie Lawrence, Bobby Davro and other members of the EastEnders cast.
 His body was cremated the following day at Chelmsford Crematorium, and his ashes were later buried in the graveyard of St Mary the Virgin Church at Little Easton, in Essex.

 Reid's family decided to allow fans to attend his funeral, and his widow Shirley also invited them to speak.
 Reid's former co-stars in EastEnders were all given the day off work to attend his funeral.

 Posthumous events

 In November 2007, just over three months after Reid's death, the BBC announced that his EastEnders character Frank Butcher would be killed off in April 2008.
 The week had been dubbed "Frank Week".
-In the EastEnders episode on 1 April 2008, Frank's funeral was held.
-Frank's children, Ricky, Diane and Janine also made a comeback.
-In the episode in which Frank's funeral took place, Reid appeared in previous scenes which had aired years earlier, in flashbacks in Pat Butcher's head.
-He was also heard saying "Take care of yourself, babe", to Pat at the very end of the episode, a flashback of the words Frank had spoken, taken from the end of the last-ever scene Reid performed in EastEnders, which originally broadcast in December 2005.
+In the EastEnders episode shown on 1 April 2008, Frank's funeral was held.
+In the episode in which Frank's funeral took place, Reid appeared in archive clips during flashbacks in Pat Butcher's head.
+He was also heard saying "Take care of yourself, babe" to Pat at the very end of the episode, a flashback of the words Frank had spoken taken from the end of the last-ever scene Reid performed in EastEnders, originally broadcast in December 2005.